helpbuttons/hb-docs/docs/English/15contact.md

 ![Helpbuttons](../images/hb_logo_blue.png){ width=80 align=right }

-Helpbuttons is developed by a group of voluntary programmers who believe in open tools for social cooperation.
+Helpbuttons has been developed by a group of voluntary programmers who believe in open tools for social cooperation.
+The current goal is to grow the project into a sustainable platform.

 Feel free to reach out through any of our channels, propose ideas, or become part of the community.